GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 ```

 !!!
 Note
-    You can also use `apt-get purge gluu-server-3.1.1` or `apt-get remove --purge gluu-server-3.1.1` to uninstall and
-    remove all the folders and services of Gluu server,
-    in case you dont want to have the configuration and services of Gluu Server.
+    You can also use `apt-get purge gluu-server-3.1.1` or `apt-get remove --purge gluu-server-3.1.1` to uninstall and remove all the folders and services of Gluu server, i case you dont want to have the configuration and services of Gluu Server.

 ## Support
 If you run into issues please review the [Gluu support portal](https://support.gluu.org).
 If you can not find a similar existing public issue, register for an account and open a new ticket.